tomjoht/tomjoht.github.io/_posts/2016/5/2016-05-30-building-a-workflow-user-map-with-css-and-js.md

 ---
-title: "User maps should give users the whole picture"
+title: "Examples of linear workflow user maps built with JS and CSS"
 categories:
 - visual-communication
 keywords: